mui/mui-x/docs/data/migration/migration-pickers-v7/migration-pickers-v7.md

    }
   ```

-- The component passed to the `layout` slot no longer receives an `orientation` and `isLandscape` props, instead you can use the `usePickerContext` hook:
+- The component passed to the `layout` slot no longer receives the `orientation` and `isLandscape` props, instead you can use the `usePickerContext` hook:

   ```diff
   -console.log(props.orientation);